 Through our partnership with PSE, we have been able to offer free limited time access to a robust, professional, quality sound library.
 We also limited our candidates’ job tests to an afternoon of work.
 We assumed they would have access to a computer and a DAW, but we limited them to stock, free, or plug-ins with trials.

 "A candidate’s ability to pull compelling content out of a library is absolutely relevant to their everyday work experience, and we wanted to level out the inherent economic factors pervasive in game audio testing."

 In order to hire more fairly and equitably, we have to increase our skill as interviewers beyond the evaluation of work product.
 Economic factors and systemic bias skew our perception of a candidate’s viability if we focus on demo reels and expensive tests at the exclusion of other, equally valuable measures of success.

-Learn more about how PSE helps game audio teams succeed:
+Learn more about how Pro Sound Effects helps game audio teams succeed:

 Kristen Quinn is an Audio Director at Polyarc, formerly Riot, Microsoft, and Monolith.

 Stephen Hodde is an Audio Director at Polyarc, formerly Bungie, Amazon, and Volition.